locoframework/loco-rails/README.md

 ## Loco-JS

 **Loco-JS** (front-end part) is a MVC+\* framework that provides structure for JavaScript assets.
 It supplies base classes for models, controllers and views.
 It's main function is to call given method of specified JS controller, based on Rails controller's method that handles current request.
 So it allows you to easily find Javascript logic that runs current page.

-Second, the most important function is to periodically check for notifications.
-It is done internally via ajax polling (currently).
+Second - the most important function is receiving notifications from the server.
+It is done internally through WebSockets (primary) or Ajax polling (auto switching in case of unavailability).
 Once the notification is received - object related to this notification and all connected objects (e.g. views, controllers) are notified.
 By *notified*, I mean that a given method is called (`receivedSignal` by default).

 Following example presents a view class.
-It's instance is connected with an instance of a certain model.
+It's instance is connected with an instance of an `Article` model.
 It's done via calling `connectWith` method.
 Of course `render` method has to be called first.
-Then, if notification related to this model's instance is received - `receivedSignal` method is called automatically.
+Then - always when a notification (related to this instance of `Article` model) is received internally by Loco-JS - `receivedSignal` method of this view is called automatically.

 ```coffeescript
 class App.Views.User.Articles.Form extends App.Views.Base